To be patentable, it takes a invention.

 - data processing representing physical entities;

-- the improvement of the internal functioning of the computer (increase of the speed of computation, compression of data, reduction of the necessary resources, decrease of transfer rate in a communication link, etc.).
+- l & #8217; improvement of the internal functioning of the computer (increase in calculation speed, data compression, reduction of necessary resources, reduction in transfer rate in a communication link, etc.).

-In the decision T931 / 95 (Pension Benefit decision), the Board of Appeal abandoned the theory of the additional technical effect: a product claim can not be excluded from patentability simply because it implements a purely intellectual computer method.
+In the decision T931 / 95 (Pension Benefit decision), the Board of Appeal abandoned the theory of #8217; additional technical effect: a product claim cannot be excluded from patentability simply because #8217; it implements a purely intellectual method by computer.

-In fact, for the assessment of the technical nature, the state of the art should be disregarded (cf. T 1173/97, confirmed in the decision G3 / 08, see Guidelines G-II 3.6): thus, the technical character of a computer is enough to overcome the pitfall of non-patentability.
+Indeed, for the appreciation of the technical character, it is necessary to disregard the state of the art (cf. T 1173/97, confirmed in the decision G3 / 08, see Guidelines G-II 3.6): thus, the technical nature of a computer is enough to overcome the pitfall of non-patentability.

 Section 2.6.
 Presentation of information

-An information presentation characterized only by the information it contains will not be patentable.
+A presentation of & #8217; information characterized only by the & #8217; information that it contains will not be patentable.

-The simple generation and display of information, possibly in a pleasant and practical way, concerns the subjective perception of a user: this is therefore a presentation of information (T231 / 13).
+The simple generation and display of information, possibly in a practical and practical manner, relates to the subjective perception of a user: this therefore constitutes a presentation of information (#8217;T231 / 13).

 Will be technical (Guidelines G-II 3.7):